mikeyPower/mysql-db/README.md

 As an example we are going to create a table called quotes within our database which will store the quotes that are being pulled from the daily script

-    CREATE TABLE IF NOT EXISTS quotes (
+    mysql> CREATE TABLE IF NOT EXISTS quotes (
     -> quote_id INT AUTO_INCREMENT PRIMARY KEY,
     ->
     -> quote VARCHAR (255) NOT NULL,